Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 2, participants will be able to:

-6. Recognize the scope of the §465 at-risk rules and their effect on property depreciation, and identify the requirements, mechanics, and types of §1031 like-kind exchange.
+4. Recognize the scope of the §465 at-risk rules and their effect on property depreciation, and identify the requirements, taxation, and types of §1031 like-kind exchanges.

 At the start of Chapter 3, participants should identify the following topics for study: